Changbaober/Changbaober/README.md

 - 👋 Hi, I’m @Changbaober
-- 👀 I’m interested in modeling research of water cycle, espatially atmospheric branch.
+- 👀 I’m now a PhD Student at CCRC UNSW and 21st Century Weather
-- 🌱 I’m currently learning html, fortran and improving unceartainties in climate model.
+- 🌱 I’m now working on understanding the role of moisture in the dynamics of tropical waves and how to improve the representation of them in Climate models.
-- 💞️ I’m looking to collaborate on a university or group as a PhD.
+- 💞️ I’m looking to collaborate with people who have the same interests.
-- 📫 You can email me at changxu54@163.com
+- 📫 You can email me at chang.xu8@unsw.edu.au

 <!---
 Changbaober/Changbaober is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.